Psalm 3

 Overview

 Content: YHWH, save me!
-My enemies are many, but you are my defense.
+My enemies are many, but you are a shield for me.

 Background Ideas

-• YHWH's acts of covenant loyalty in the past are evidence that he will be faithful to the covenant in the future.
+• YHWH has always rescued David from trouble in the past (cf. Ps 18:1).
+YHWH's acts of covenant loyalty in the past are evidence that he will be faithful to the covenant in the future.

 Background Situation